 .
 DIRECTOR .
 PROFESSOR .
 CRUNK FEMINIST .

-Dr. Rachel Raimist is an award-winning filmmaker who most recently directed episode 208 "Say It Ain't So" of ROSWELL, NEW MEXICO for The CW.
+Dr. Rachel Raimist is an award-winning filmmaker who most recently directed episode 120 of NANCY DREW for The CW and 208 "Say It Ain't So" of ROSWELL, NEW MEXICO for The CW.
 She also directed episode 402 "Did I Lose You?" of GREENLEAF for the Oprah Winfrey Network (OWN).
 She was invited to join the Director's Guild of America (DGA) when she was named a season 3 director of QUEEN SUGAR, the award-winning episodic television show produced by Ava DuVernay and Oprah Winfrey (OWN) after directing episode 311, "Your Passages Have Been Paid."
-She is also developing original TV content.
+She is also developing original TV content and teaches production and screenwriting for colleges.

 Raimist has also produced an episode of the docuseries MAVERICKS, produced by veteran actor Michael Michelle and Chris Jenkins, Associate Editor of The Washington Post.
 This episode marks Michelle's directorial debut and brought the inclusive crew on location to film in Tucson, Arizona.